IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Basic plot display features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The below features are available for any :guilabel:`plot display`.
+The features described below are available for any :guilabel:`plot display`.
 Most of them
 are available in the right-click menu.

 ..
 Note::